ray-project/ray/doc/source/cluster/getting-started.rst

 Ray provides native cluster deployment support on the following technology stacks:

-* On :ref:`AWS and GCP <ref-cluster-quick-start>`.
+* On :ref:`AWS and GCP <vm-cluster-quick-start>`.
 Community-supported Azure and Aliyun integrations also exist.
 * On :ref:`Kubernetes <kuberay-index>`, via the officially supported KubeRay project.

 Advanced users may want to :ref:`deploy Ray clusters manually <on-prem>`